If you need to report abusive behavior to Twitter, please file a report here.

 Threats and abuse

-Users may not make direct, specific threats of violence against others, including threats against a person or group on the basis of race, ethnicity, national origin, religion, sexual orientation, gender, gender identity, age, or disability.
+Users may not make threats of violence or promote violence, including threatening or promoting terrorism.
+Users also may not make threats or promote violence against a person or group on the basis of race, ethnicity, national origin, religion, sexual orientation, gender, gender identity, age, or disability.
+In addition, users may not post intimate photos or videos that were taken or distributed without the subject's consent.
 Targeted abuse or harassment is also a violation of the Twitter Rules and Terms of Service.

 For frequently asked questions about reporting abusive behavior on Twitter, click here.
 To learn more about what you can do when you encounter abusive behavior on Twitter and other websites, click here.